piyathperera/frontend-mentor-challenges/sunnyside-agency-landing-page/README.md

 I learned to create shapes with css, some help with ::after pseudo class for mobile screen navigation menu.

-Use of CSS Grid with a mix of Flexbox to achieve responsive layout blocks.

-Learn to create responsive images with aspect-ratio and object-fit.

 ```css
 .header__nav::after {
     position: absolute;